CaoKha/django-tp/README.md

 # English
 ## Django setup with Docker
+If you clone this project to your local machine, you can skip to step 2
 ### 1. Installations
 - Go to the link for `pyenv` installation information [here](https://github.com/pyenv/pyenv#unixmacos)
 - After finish installing `pyenv`, install python version 3.11.5 (recommended) or later